Wuheqilin: Biography

 After Chinese consumers started threatening to boycott H&M, Nike and other brands that have joined a call to avoid using cotton produced in Xinjiang, Wuheqilin published his new artwork Blood Cotton Initiative to criticize the Better Cotton Initiative.

 Significant works

 A dispute between China and Australia arose in 2020 when a member of China's foreign ministry posted online a picture of Wuheqilin's image Peace Force, which depicts an Australian soldier preparing to slit an Afghan child's throat.
-The image is a reference to the Brereton Report, which found that Australian troops had illegally killed more than three dozen Afghan civilians.
+The image is a reference to the Brereton Report, which exposed the murder of more than three dozen Afghan civilians by Australian troops.
 Australian Prime Minister Scott Morrison demanded an apology, which China declined to give.
 Wuheqilin then created another image mocking Morrison.

-After the May 2021 Group of Seven (G7) Foreign Ministers meeting, Wuheqilin created an image satirized a photograph of G7 officials by portraying them in old-style military uniforms.
+After the May 2021 Group of Seven (G7) Foreign Ministers meeting, Wuheqilin created an image satirizing a photograph of G7 officials by portraying them in old-style military uniforms.
 Wuheqilin wrote, "The last time when these guys colluded to [suppress] China was in 1900; 120 years have passed, they are still dreaming."
 The image went viral on social media.